ljoonal/BepInEx-Plugins/README.md

 ### FrameFocus

-This plugin allows you to limit the max framerate when alt-tabbed.
+Allows you to limit the max framerate when alt-tabbed.

 Credit to the original MelonLoader mod [with the same name by MintLily](https://github.com/MintLily/FrameFocus), which is licensed with the same GPL3 license.
 This one does basically the same thing, but uses BepInEx instead of MelonLoader.